The Far Side: Jane Goodall cartoon

 One The Far Side cartoon shows two chimpanzees grooming.
 One finds a blonde human hair on the other and inquires, "Conducting a little more 'research' with that Jane Goodall tramp?"
 Goodall herself was in Africa at the time, and the Jane Goodall Institute felt the cartoon was in bad taste; the organization had its lawyers draft a letter to Larson and his distribution syndicate, in which the cartoon was labeled an "atrocity."
 These efforts were stymied by Goodall herself when she returned and saw the cartoon and stated that she found it amusing, commenting "It all helps to put us humans in our place, and we desperately need putting in our place."
 Since then, all profits from sales of a shirt featuring this cartoon go to the Jane Goodall Institute.
 Goodall wrote a preface to The Far Side Gallery 5, detailing her version of the controversy, and the institute's letter was included next to the cartoon in the complete Far Side collection.
 She praised Larson's creative ideas, which often compare and contrast the behavior of humans and animals.

 The Thagomizer

-In 1982, Larson published a comic in which a prehistoric lecturer refers to the then previously unnamed tail spikes of the Stegosaurus as the "thagomizer" because, according to the prehistoric lecturer, a caveman called Thag Simmons had been killed by those spikes.
-The arrangement of spikes originally had no distinct name, but Larson's neologism was adopted gradually by paleontologists, albeit only in a casual context.
+In 1982, Larson published a comic in which a prehistoric lecturer refers to the then previously unnamed tail spikes of the Stegosaurus as the "thagomizer" because, according to the prehistoric lecturer, a caveman named Thag Simmons had been killed by those spikes.
+The arrangement of spikes originally had no distinct name, but Larson's neologism was adopted gradually by paleontologists and has been used in scientific literature.